 Save a princess?
 No problem!

-Okay, we’re used to the protagonist being a hero, but that’s not true by definition.
-Villain protagonists are not as common, but they always spice up a traditional three act structure.
+Okay, we’re used to the lead being a hero, but that’s not true by definition.
+Villain protagonists are not as common, but they always spice up a traditional three-act structure.

-Let’s take a look at the varying ways villain protagonists are weaved into the story, First up.
+Let’s take a look at the varying ways villains are weaved into the story, First up.
 Let’s try the UNDERRATED movie (in my opinion), Megamind.

 Megamind takes the idea of a villain and makes him sympathetic.
 We see Megamind fail over and over, so we’re rooting for him to succeed just once.
-While his quest eventually becomes heroic, this is a great introductory movie to watch when we’re following a villain protagonist.
+While his quest eventually becomes heroic, this is a great introductory movie to watch when we’re following a villain.

 But what about the journey of someone who’s pure villain through and through.

 One of my favorite movies of all time is Jason Reitman and Diablo Cody’s Young Adult.

 Young Adult has a great logline.
 It’s the story of a woman, Mavis, showing up in her hometown to confront an ex, and steal him away from his current family.
 It’s a true villain plot.